Bambang Dwi Hartono: Second Vice mayoralty

 Before the expiry of his second term on 31 August 2010, Bambang ran as the running mate to Tri Rismaharini and the pair was successful, with Bambang being sworn as Rismaharini's deputy on 28 September 2010.
 After Rismaharini became mayor, she came up with a new spatial plan for the city which favoured rail-based transport over BRT systems, causing tension with Bambang.

 Regional People's Representative Council

 In 2013, Bambang resigned from his office to participate in East Java's gubernatorial election, though he lost after winning just 12 percent of votes.
 Afterwards, he ran for a seat in East Java's Provincial Council, securing a seat after winning 60,510 votes – the highest in the city – and was sworn in on 31 August 2014.
 Bambang was assigned to briefly lead PDI-P's Jakarta office in 2016.
 During his time in the position, he publicly opposed the party's selection of Basuki Tjahaja Purnama as Jakarta's 2017 gubernatorial candidate.
 During the time, he was also head of electoral affairs in the party.

 People's Representative Council

-Bambang is running ran as a candidate for the People's Representative Council from East Java's 1st electoral district in the 2019 Indonesian legislative election.
+Bambang ran as a candidate for the People's Representative Council from East Java's 1st electoral district in the 2019 Indonesian legislative election.
 He was elected with 123,906 votes.
+He ran for a second term in the 2024 election, but failed to secure a seat.